vishakha18tiwari/skills-hello-github-actions/README.md

 ## Step 5: Trigger the workflow

-_You've now added a fully functioning workflow to your repository! :smile:_ :smile:_
+_You've now added a fully functioning workflow to your repository! :smile:_

 The shell script in the workflow will run whenever a new pull request is opened.